apat20/apat20.github.io/_pages/cv.md

 * Ranked 34th in the Maharashtra Talent Search Examination 2008 conduted by Modern Education Society's Center for Talent Search and Excellence.

-References will be provide on request.
+References will be provided on request.

 [Download CV](https://drive.google.com/file/d/1-KYYeGYNYllbKJ6mRXqa-zBnMMCjLdhC/view?usp=sharing).